Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/add-sharepoint-to-tfs.md

 > [!NOTE]
 > TFS 2018 and later versions no longer support native integration with SharePoint products.
 If you're planning to upgrade to TFS 2018, read [About SharePoint integration](/vsts/report/sharepoint-dashboards/about-sharepoint-integration) to learn about the options available to you.

-To integrate team projects with SharePoint sites, you must add one or more SharePoint Web applications to standard and advanced installations of Team Foundation Server (TFS).
+To integrate projects with SharePoint sites, you must add one or more SharePoint Web applications to standard and advanced installations of Team Foundation Server (TFS).
 The version of SharePoint Products must also be compatible with TFS.
 For more information, see [SharePoint Products requirements for Team Foundation Server](../requirements.md#sharepoint).